NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 Hexadecimal floating-point literals consist of a `0x` prefix, followed by an optional hexadecimal fraction, followed by a hexadecimal exponent.
 The hexadecimal fraction consists of a decimal point followed by a sequence of hexadecimal digits.
 The exponent consists of an upper- or lowercase `p` prefix followed by a sequence of decimal digits that indicates what power of 2 the value preceding the `p` is multiplied by.
 For example, `0xFp2` represents 15 × 22, which evaluates to `60`.
 Similarly, `0xFp-2` represents 15 × 2-2, which evaluates to `3.75`.

-Unlike with integer literals, negative floating-point numbers are expressed by applying the unary minus operator (`-`) to a floating-point literal, as in `-42.0`.
-The result is an expression, not a floating-point literal.
+Negative floating-point literals are expressed by prepending a minus sign (`-`) to a floating-point literal, as in `-42.5`.

 Underscores (`_`) are allowed between digits for readability, but are ignored and therefore don’t affect the value of the literal.
 Floating-point literals can begin with leading zeros (`0`), but are likewise ignored and don’t affect the base or value of the literal.